 The ferry certainly isn’t the quickest way to go between Copenhagen and Oslo, but it sure is beautiful.
 The DFDS ferry between the two harbors takes around eight hours and is an overnight adventure.
 It feels a bit like a cruise; one that you can take for a single night!
 There’s plenty of food and entertainment on-board, including entertainment for young kids.
 If you feel like a day trip to either Copenhagen or Oslo, the boats go every afternoon and either route can be combined with a six hour tour of the city.

-Sailing into both harbors is such a delightful experience; the Oslo Harbor in particular offers an incredible view of the Norwegian forest landscape and the charming city.
+Sailing into both harbors is such a delightful experience; the Oslo Fjord in particular offers an incredible view of the Norwegian forest landscape and the charming city.
 Prices range from €250 per ticket all the way down to €75, so be sure to check out the DFDS site for deals.
 Remember that you can bring a bike or car.

 Feel like a road trip?
 It’s possible to drive between Copenhagen and Oslo if you make your way along the south west Swedish coast.
 The trip will take approximately eight hours without stops; but why not stop and really enjoy the scenery?!
 A look around charming Swedish cities like Gothenburg, Lund and Helsingborg will make the trip that much more special.